To receive financial aid you must meet the following conditions:

 - Use awarded financial aid for educational purposes only.

 In addition to the requirements listed above, most financial aid programs require you to have Financial Need.

-In most cases, we are not permitted to award you aid that exceeds your COA, or for certain types of aid , exceeds your Financial Need.
-Additionally, the amount of grant funds is pre-set by regulation and/or college policy.
+In most cases, we are not permitted to award you financial aid that exceeds your COA.
+Additionally, most grant programs do not allow us to award aid that exceeds your Financial Need.

 Learn more about eligibility requirements on the Federal Student Aid website